RebornForTrueLife/Courses/Gemo/Problem_Solving/specification.md

 			- Provide services:
 				> Manage user's items: (1)access/modify Item database; (2) list out items user want to buy with specified date/time; (3) notify items nearly exprired; (4) list remaining items at home

-				> Communicate with suggester behalf of user: request suggester provide list of "good" places given list of items
+				> Communicate with suggester on behalf of user: request suggester provide list of "good" places given list of items

 		3. Suggester class
 			- Provide services:
 				> List "good" places in order for a given items, "good" can be consider: best place(customers rate), cheapest prices.

 				> Suggest place for list of items.
 There are 2 criteria: (1) location; (2) "good" place.
-Location cretirion is used for user want to buy in near shops, while (2)nd criterion give high priority for rating.
+Location criterion is used for user want to buy in near shops, while (2)nd criterion give high priority for rating.

 			*Note: suggester class does not work offline, because its data should not be stored in user memory.*